Overview

 management or asset management services on a fee basis.
 The Firm also provides certain

-non-discretionary investment advisory services regarding family/estate and high-net-
+non-discretionary investment advisory services regarding family/estate and high-net-worth

-investment allocation oversight services, including such services associated with the
+allocation oversight services, including such services associated with the investment sub-

 Options for investing the cash value within life insurance contracts are expanding at a